xUser5000/CS-Notes/Computer Networks/Computer Networks.md

 	- [[Application Layer]]

 # FAQ
-- What's the difference between a computer network and a distributed system?
+- What's the difference between a computer network and a [[Distributed Systems|distributed system]]?
 	- *Distributed System*: collection of independent computers that appear to its users as a single coherent system.
 		- It's a software system built on top of a network.
 	- In a computer network, users are exposed to the actual machines, without any attempt by the system to make them act in a coherent way.